aderuwe/bernard-docs/docs/getting-started.rst

     $ php ./example/predis.php consume
     $ php ./example/predis.php produce

-And would will properbly see a lot of output showing an error.
+And you would see properly a lot of output showing an error.
 This is because the ``ErrorLogMiddleware`` is registered and shows all exceptions.
 In this case, the exception is caused by ``rand()`` always returning 7.